alxroyer/scenario/doc/src/devel.coding-rules.py.rst

     in some of the methods involved.

     Still, from the type hint point of view, a cyclic dependency remains between the two modules.
-    The ``typing.TYPE_CHECKING`` pattern
-    makes it possible to handle such cyclic dependencies.
+    The ``TYPE_CHECKING`` condition makes it possible to handle such cyclic dependencies.

     But caution! the use of this pattern generates a risk on the execution side.
     Making an import under an ``if typing.TYPE_CHECKING:`` condition at the top of a module